piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-plasma-wave/pic-poisson-plasma-wave.md

 to configure the build process and run

-    make
+    make -j

 afterwards to compile the executable.
 For this setup, we have chosen the Poisson solver and selected the three-stage, third-order low-storage Runge-Kutta time discretization method.
 An overview over the available solver and discretization options is given in Section {ref}`sec:solver-settings`.

-To run the simulation and analyse the results, the *piclas* and *piclas2vtk* executables have to be run.
+To run the simulation and analyse the results, the *piclas* and *piclas2vtk* executables have to be executed.
 To avoid having to use the entire file path, you can either set aliases for both, copy them to your local tutorial directory or create a link to the files via

     ln -s $PICLAS_PATH/build_poisson_RK3/bin/piclas
     ln -s $PICLAS_PATH/build_poisson_RK3/bin/piclas2vtk

-where the variable `PICLAS_PATH` contains the path to the location of the piclas repository.
+where the variable `$PICLAS_PATH` contains the path to the location of the piclas repository.
 If the piclas repository is located in the home directory, the two commands

     ln -s /home/$(whoami)/piclas/build_poisson_RK3/bin/piclas
     ln -s /home/$(whoami)/piclas/build_poisson_RK3/bin/piclas2vtk

-can be executed.
+can be executed instead of using `$PICLAS_PATH`.
 Please check where piclas is located before running the commands.

 The simulation setup is defined in *parameter.ini*.
 For a specific electron number density, the plasma frequency of the system is given by